marineinvert/microbiome/resources.md

 ## Resources for *Favia fragum*
 Distinct microbiomes of the scleractinian coral *Favia fragum* in mangrove and adjacent reef habitats in the Panamanian Caribbean
+Authors: Jose A Moscoso and Robert W Thacker

 [ReadMe](Favia_ReadMe.txt)